Provisioning the Sailboat

 I knew we’d follow that pattern for about two months.

 We were going to eke out as much life from that boat as possible.
-We were okay with that since we both grew up in situations where we just had to rough it.
+And we were okay with that since we both grew up in situations where we had to rough it.

 All of this made me think of my happy raw vegan days, wishing I could live off my favorite raw vegan food.
-The only problem?
-There wouldn’t be power on the boat for a blender.
-So no go.
+Unfortunately, there wouldn’t be power on the boat for a blender, nor enough spare water to clean a blender repeatedly each day.
+So no raw vegan fun for me.

 Essentially, we would be camping while sailing through the water.

-Ultimately, I decided my best bet was to provision the sailboat in terms of heft.
-It was the only way I could start focusing on the task (instead of fretting about it).
+Ultimately, I decided it was best that I just provision the sailboat in terms of heft.
+It was the only way I could start focusing on the task.

 I gathered enough organic food to last at least a week (or two).
 If we had to relinquish any food at the border, I was sure that would be better than starving.